gowthamrao/rameritrade/cran-comments.md

 to be run successfully.

 ## Other Comments
-Package was resubmitted from v 0.1.2 with some major changes.
+Package was resubmitted from v 0.1.3 with minor changes.
-Consolidated functions and implemented a new naming convention.
-Apologies for the multiple submissions, but this is a much cleaner and user friendly implementation.
+Fixed a bug with td_accountData and added quote marks around 'TD Ameritrade' API per request from CRAN.